Your 2-Year-Old Child

 Remember that this phase also can be the “terrific twos.”
 Watching your children grow

 and learn is a wonderful and challenging experience.
 They are finding out about the

 world.
 Their language is expanding.
 They may start to say their ABCs or 123s—they

 may even say, "I love you."

-But it’s also normal for them to begin making their wishes known by voicing their
+But it’s also normal for them to start making their wishes known by voicing their

 When children have tantrums, it may look like they have lost control and will never